 Multiple choice questions are one of the most common forms of assessments as they can be scored quickly and provide quick feedback to students on a broad range of content.
-One drawback of multiple choice items is that it can take time to construct good questions, especially for higher order thinking.
+One drawback is that it can take time to construct good questions, especially for higher order thinking.

 Emphasize Higher Level Thinking

 Use memory application questions rather than simple memory recall questions.
 For example, place a particular concept in a real-life situation or context.

 Ensure each answer options are of a similar length so as to avoid making the correct answer the long or short answer.

 - Truckee Meadows Community College: Writing Multiple Test Questions (6:10)